pourmand1376/al-folio/_posts/2021-09-17-useful-sites.md

 [Distill.pub](https://distill.pub/)

 Machine Learning researchers should check out this site.
-There's no better explanation than what its creators say, "[Distill](https://distill.pub/)is dedicated to clear explanations of machine learning."
+There's no better explanation than what its creators say, "[Distill](https://distill.pub/) is dedicated to clear explanations of machine learning."

 [Connected Papers](http://connectedpapers.com "Connected Papers")

 For researchers, this is an excellent tool, especially when searching for review articles.
 Enter the paper title, and you'll be able to see a beautiful graph of connected papers, as the name suggests!

 [MathPix](https://mathpix.com/)